 - Project MUSE — Provides full-text access to current content from over 400 journal titles representing nearly 100 not-for-profit publishers in the humanities and social sciences.
 Most articles are available in both HTML and PDF formats, and there are no embargoes on journal content

-- ebrary Academic Complete — A collection of more than 80,000 e-books from leading scholarly publishers across all academic subject areas
+- Ebook Central — A collection of more than 80,000 e-books from leading scholarly publishers across all academic subject areas

 - ITER: Gateway to the Middle Ages and Renaissance (1784 to present)

 Alumni may borrow library materials if they live in Western Massachusetts and register at Frost Library as area residents.
 Many public libraries provide access to electronic resources within their library and remotely.
 Contact your local public library or university for more information or check their website.
-Most Massachusetts residents can access a number of subscription online databases through the Massachusetts Library Information Network, using the barcode on their public-library card.
+Most Massachusetts residents can access a number of subscription online databases through the Boston Public Library, using a BPL e-card.